Preterism: History

 but neither of them applied a preterist approach to Revelation.
 However, the exposition of Grotius convinced the Englishman Henry Hammond (1605–1660).
 Hammond sympathized with Grotius' desire for unity among Christians, and found his preterist exposition useful to this end.
 Hammond wrote his own preterist exposition in 1653, borrowing extensively from Grotius.
 In his introduction to Revelation he claimed that others had independently arrived at similar conclusions as himself, though giving pride of place to Grotius.
 Hammond was Grotius' only notable Protestant convert, and despite his reputation and influence, Protestants overwhelmingly rejected Grotius' interpretation of Revelation, which gained no ground for at least 100 years.

 By the end of the 18th century preterist exposition had gradually become more widespread.
 In 1730 the Protestant and Arian, Frenchman Firmin Abauzit wrote the first full preterist exposition, "Essai sur l'Apocalypse".
 Abauzit worked in the then independent Republic of Geneva as a librarian.
 This was part of a growing development of more systematic preterist expositions of Revelation.
 Later, though, it appears that Abauzit recanted this approach after a critical examination by his English translator, Leonard Twells.

+In the United States of America, John Humphrey Noyes deduced a preterist chronology in 1833.